Cr0mb/CrumbShare/README.md

-# SecureFileShare
+# CrumbShare

-SecureFileShare is a Python-based application designed to provide secure, end-to-end encrypted file sharing over a network.
+CrumbShare is a Python-based application designed to provide secure, end-to-end encrypted file sharing over a network.
 It includes file encryption, secure peer-to-peer (P2P) connections, and a user-friendly command-line interface.

 ## Features
 - File encryption using AES